Amal19999/Wordle-Game/README.md

 ## Description

 A terminal-based implementation of the popular Wordle game using Python.
-This project allows players to guess a five-letter word within six attempts, receiving feedback after each guess to indicate correct letters and positions.
+This game allows players to guess a five-letter word within six attempts, receiving feedback after each guess to indicate correct letters and positions.

 ## Features